twoqubed/pandora-jam/README.md

 In the `config` directory, you will need to create a `directories.yml` file and configure to directories, `pandora_jam` and `target`

+## Executing

+Once you have configured your directories, you simply execute the manage_files ruby script.

 ## Caching

 Any skipped or deleted files are "remembered" in the `config/.skipped`